tfb-sv/MIW-ART/README.md

 There are lots of arguments in the related scripts, but no changes are needed to run them.

-The folders in "output/training_results", "output/evaluation_results", and "output/inspection_results" are overwritten with each related run, so be careful about this.
+The folders in the "output/training_results", the "output/evaluation_results", and the "output/inspection_results" are overwritten with each related run, so be careful about this.
 Also, if the folders within these three output directories do not exist, they will be automatically created.

 Note that the order of fragments in the "output/inspection_results" folder may vary slightly, even when using the same model checkpoints as provided by us.

+Retrieving all the outputs in the "results" folder from scratch, specifically the "training" process of all the tasks, can take days.
+Please keep this in mind.

 The publication related to this work will be made available here upon its release.